knpuniversity/javascript/knpu/ep3-webpack/legacy-global-jquery.md

 object.
 This means that Bootstrap would add the `tooltip` function to the same `jquery` that we use in `layout.js`.

 But.... that doesn't happen.
-Instead, Bootstrap looks for a *global* jQuery object to modify.
-If there is *no* global object - like in our nice system - it explodes.
+Instead, Bootstrap looks for a *global* jQuery variable to modify.
+If there is *no* global variable - like in our nice system - it explodes.

 ## Fixing Poorly-Behaving Modules